Faculty Learning Communities

 Outcomes:

 Work alongside colleagues: Dedicate focused work time with the support and encouragement of fellow faculty members.
-The shared environment fosters accountability and helps you stay on track with your research goals.
+This shared environment fosters accountability and helps you stay on track with your research goals.

 Expertise at your fingertips: The FDIC/Booth Library Faculty Research Community places you in direct connection with Booth Library faculty and librarians.
 They offer expert guidance on research tools, databases, and scholarly communication strategies, ensuring you have the resources you need to succeed.